 - 1 spinal injury every 3 minutes

 - Of the 500 elderly people admitted to hospital every day after suffering a fall, 33 never make it back home.

 Dawn Skelton, Professor of Ageing at Glasgow University, says that exercise can make a difference.
 Simply doing 150 minutes of exercise a week in 10-minute slots can improve muscle strength.
 Hence, if someone does suffer a fall, their muscles can help the body withstand the shock and dramatically reduce the risk of a fracture.

 Regular exercise can also have physiological, psychological, and social benefits.

 - Reduces the risk of Type 2 Diabetes and heart disease by 50%

 - Opens opportunities to meet new people.

-Ensuring that older people drink regularly is also a vital aspect to helping them to remain fit.
-It’s widely recognised that if older people fail to drink water regularly, they get dehydrated, get confused and then are far more susceptible to falling and injuring themselves.
-In addition, if an elderly person suffers from a disease such as Parkinson’s, their medication and subsequent fear of falling can really heighten the chances of falling.
+Ensuring that older people drink regularly is a vital aspect to helping them to remain fit.
+It’s widely recognized that if older people fail to drink water regularly, they get dehydrated.
+As a result, they get confused, and then are far more susceptible to falling and injuring themselves.
+In addition, if an elderly person suffers from a disease such as Parkinson’s, their medication and subsequent fear of falling can really heighten their chances of falling.